Getting Started with DataGrip

 At the same time, the file opens in the editor.

-Specifying the SQL dialect
+Specifying an SQL dialect

 Each SQL file, normally, is assigned an SQL dialect for better coding assistance.
 (An SQL dialect is a DBMS-specific version of SQL.)